Selecting a Kitten

 When should I bring my new kitten to the vet?

 We recommend your new pet be examined by a veterinarian within 24-48 hours.

 Many breeders have a business relationship with a vet.
-The breeder usually receives services at a much-reduced cost from the veterinarian in exchange for referral of the kitten to the Veterinary clinic.
+The breeder usually receives services at a much-reduced cost from the veterinarian in exchange for the referral of the kitten to the Veterinary clinic.
 You will have to decide if this type of relationship can allow these hospitals to be objective in their assessment of the pet.
 Are they likely to be an advocate of the breeder?
 We recommend that you insist on an exam by one of our veterinarians at Kirkwood Animal Hospital.
-If the breeder will not comply, do not purchase the pet!

 What about genetic diseases?

 The pet you buy will hopefully be a valued member of your family for many years to come.
 It is worth spending some time investigating what diseases are common to that breed or hybrid pet.
 These diseases can affect your pet’s quality as well as the length of life.
 Becoming familiar with these conditions prior to making your purchase can save you a lot of heartbreak in the years to come.

 An excellent summary of some of the most common and serious of these diseases is available at the link below: